-How do I know if I am ready for They Ask, You Answer?
+How do I know if I'm ready for Endless Customers?

-Whether you recently learned more about They Ask, You Answer, or are ready to start your They Ask, You Answer journey, you may be wondering where best to start.
+Whether you've recently learned more about Endless Customers (formerly They Ask, You Answer), or are ready to start your Endless Customers journey, you may be wondering where best to start.

 And if that's where you are now, you're already asking the right questions.

-They Ask, You Answer is more than a content strategy; it is a business philosophy that requires you to embrace some fundamental beliefs.
+Endless Customers is more than a content strategy; it's a business philosophy that requires you to embrace some fundamental beliefs.

 It argues that success in any business is based on trust.
 And to gain that trust, companies must be obsessed with their buyers' questions, concerns and problems.